-For example, the University of Michigan's consumer sentiment index recently fell to around 50, which is nearly the lowest reading on record.
+For example, the University of Michigan's consumer sentiment index recently fell to around 50, near the lowest readings on record.
 In April, the Conference Board's consumer confidence gauge slumped to its weakest level in almost five years amid growing pessimism about the economic outlook.
 Businesses likewise reported decreasing optimism in various purchasing manager indexes.
 This soft data reflects fear of higher prices from tariffs, of potential job losses, and of a general economic cooling.